 Rack of lamb

 A rack of lamb is one of my favourite lamb dishes.
-I always used to order this in the past, if eating out and they had it on the menu.
+I always used to order this in the past, if eating out at a restaurant and they had it on the menu.
 I must admit in the past I was a Philistine and ordered the meat well done, as I loved the taste of a well-done piece of lamb.

 However, now I have learnt how to enjoy a rare piece of lamb, which is really just delicious when lovely and tender like the one in these photos.
 I cooked and ate this myself and it really is easy to do.
 Really a lamb rack should be served up fairly rare.

 A rack of lamb originates from the ribs of the animal and is an extremely tender part.
 It is normally quite expensive, but I bought this lovely rack from Hickie’s in Kilkee for 7 Euros, which I did not think was too bad.
-It will cost you more than that in a restaurant!
+It will cost you a bit more than that in a restaurant!

 This link to James Whelan butchers shows some of the different cuts of lamb you can find.